 - Casper feels like a soft foam but without the stuck-in-the-mud feel of memory foam.

 - The top layer uses an open-cell foam material that promotes better airflow for a temperature-neutral bed.

 Why Purple wins as the best mattress-in-a-box for hot sleepers

-It’s soft yet supportive and is fantastic for airflow.
 It also happens to be surprisingly efficient at limiting motion transfer and is responsive, which means no stuck-in-the-mud feeling.
-The proprietary material also offers a great amount of airflow because it’s covered in air pockets, making it one of the most breathable mattresses we’ve tested here at the Slumber Yard.
+Purple is one of the most breathable mattresses we’ve tested here at the Slumber Yard.

 Full disclosure, some people love the unique gel-like feeling of this bed, while others have a hard time with it.
 If you decide to go with a Purple mattress, it may take a while to get used to how different it feels from your typical bed.

 - The Purple mattress has a medium firmness profile that we think will be suitable for all types of sleepers (back, stomach, side, and combo).

 - Heavier folks (over 220 lbs) should consider Purple’s new hybrid beds with coils.

 - On top of the Hyper-Elastic Polymer layer is the “SoftFlex” cover, which is not only soft and stretchy but also breathable, so it won’t make you hot.